dazinator/Changify/README.md

 ```

 Whenever the event is raised, the change token will be signalled.

-To include this event, note we must provide an `addHandler` callback to add / attach the event handler, as well as another to remove
-the handler.
-Internally an IDisposable is created that will call the `removeHandler` callback when the token producer lifetime IDisposable is disposed.
+The `removeHandler` callback is invoked when the token producer lifetime is disposed.

-6. Include a trigger that gets fired when a subscribed callback is fired.
+6. Include a trigger that has its own `IDisposable` cleanup.

 Some api's - like the `IOptionsMonitor.OnChange()` api, adopt a pattern where you register a callback and keep hold of an `IDisposable` representing that registration.
 It will then invoke the callback to notify you of some change, until you indicate you are no longer interested, by disposing of the subscription.